 Irritable hip results from hip joint inflammation.
 It is a common cause of hip pain and limping in children aged 10 years or younger.

 Doctors refer to irritable hip as acute transient synovitis or toxic synovitis.
-It is most common between the ages of 3 and 10 years and occurs more frequently in boys than girls.
+It is

 The tissues around the hip joint swell, usually in only one hip.
 Pain may spread from the hip to the groin, thigh, and knee.